al-li-son/quadrotor-sim/README.md

 The simulation uses the initial conditions and ODE45 to solve the equations of motion for the quadrotor and return its motion over time.
 An EventStop function stops the simulation if the drone hits the ground.

 ## Test Cases
 To validate the simulation, a series of test cases was used.
 The test cases use specific thrusts and initial conditions to test a range of simple and complex situations.
+The test case code is included in the `quadrotor_dynamics_analysis.mlx` live script.

 |    | Test Case                            | Thrusts (N)             | Initial Position (m) [x,y,z] | Initial Velocity (m/s) [vx,vy,vz] | Initial Euler Angles (rad) [$\psi$, $\theta$, $\phi$] | Initial Angular Velocity (rad/s) [$\omega_1$,$\omega_2$,$\omega_3$] | Expected Behavior                                                 |
 | -- | ------------------------------------ | ----------------------- | ---------------------------- | --------------------------------- | --------------------------------------------- | ------------------------------------------------------- | ----------------------------------------------------------------- |